krigjo25/Databases/HospitalManagementSystem/readme.md

     patients
         includes the "personal" information about a given patient

+    Billing
+        Information about the Invoices for the patient

     Employee..................
         includes the information about the Hospital Staff

+    relations
+        includes the iformation about assignments for doctors

+    reports
+        reports / notes from the doctor

     roomBookings..............
         A booking system so the staff has to book a given room